 3] Force Stop WhatsApp

 Error copying file or folder, unspecified error issue occurs when you try to copy the WhatsApp folder from SD card/phone memory to PC.
 The WhatsApp folder has some sub-folders such as .Shared, .trash, Databases, Media, etc. All these folders are synchronized with the WhatsApp app on your mobile.
 If the WhatsApp is running and you are trying to modify the synchronized folders, you will get this error.
 In this case, you need to Force Stop WhatsApp and then copy folders.
 On your Android mobile, open Settings > Apps & notifications > App Info.
 Here you can find all the apps installed on your mobile.
-Find out WhatsApp and tap on FORCE STOP button.
+Find out WhatsApp and tap on the FORCE STOP button.
 Then plug in the phone and copy the folder.
 This path is for stock Android Oreo users.
-However, you will find a similar path on other versions as well.
+However, you will find a similar path to other versions as well.

 4] Stop file manager on your mobile

 When you install a third-party file manager on your mobile, it synchronizes all the files and folders.
-When you try to copy a file/folder after connecting the device using USB cable, the file manager keeps using the same file/folder and hence, it displays such an error message.
+When you try to copy a file/folder after connecting the device using USB cable, the file manager keeps using the same file/folder, and hence, it displays such an error message.
 Therefore, you need to stop the third-party file manager first, and then transfer files from phone to PC.

 Hope you will find these tips helpful.

 Related: The library, drive or media pool is empty – File copy error.